IVF Failure What Next?

 For some couple embryo donation may the last resort.
 The IVF specialist offers embryo donation if both egg and sperm quality is not good and pregnancy doesn’t happen instead of trying multiple times.
 Good quality embryos in eight cell stage or blastocyst can help to achieve pregnancy in such cases.
 After repeated implantation failure or recurrent miscarriage couples may choose this treatment.

 People require surrogacy treatment when pregnancy is medically impossible or risky for the would be mother.
 For them, surrogacy gives hope.
 It is a legal agreement, whereby another woman genetically carries the pregnancy and delivers for the biological parents.
 Receiving money for the arrangement is known as commercial surrogacy, which is right now under radar in India.
 In some countries, surrogacy is only legal if money does not exchange hands.
 Surrogacy may be traditional or gestational, depending on the genetic origin of the egg.

 Mitochondrial transfer is a new technology developed to help couples having a genetic abnormality.
 It is also called three parent baby that has recently emerged to prevent the transmission of a certain class of genetic disorders.
 Mitochondrial of the cell also contains DNA which if abnormal causes health issues in the child.
-A baby gets the nuclear DNA, in equal parts from both parents, but mitochondria DNA is inherited solely from the mother.
+A baby gets the nuclear DNA, in equal parts from both parents, but mitochondria DNA transmits solely from the mother.
 So, when a mother has defective mitochondrial DNA, she passes this on to all of her children causing disease.
 To prevent such transmission while still retaining her genetic material mitochondrial transfer helps.
 In this process, the egg of the mother is taken but the mitochondria are replaced with healthy mitochondria from another woman’s donated egg.
 The first child born in this process was in Mexico in 2016.